DeckofAdventures/TheGame/1_Mechanics/03_CharacterCreation.md

 Each Power has an associated XP cost.
 Passive mechanics, or Minor magical tricks typically cost 1 XP.
 Big, character-altering feats will cost more.
-Major Powers are tiresome and require a limited resource to use: Power Points(PP).
+Major Powers are tiresome and require a limited resource to use: Power Points (PP).
 Each Power will list the range of PP that can be spent (e.g., 1 PP to target one enemy vs. 2 PP to target multiple).
 The more PP spent, the bigger the effect.
-Numbers separated by `-` in the mechanics description indicate different effects depending on PP spent.
+Numbers separated by `or` in the mechanics description indicate different effects depending on PP spent.

 Adding a Power with an PP cost raises the character's maximum PP by the largest number